-First Days in Slovenia, Koper and Piran
+First Days in Slovenia, Koper, and Piran

 I love to travel and to see the fantastic natural and manmade wonders of the world.
-So when I had a chance to pack up and travel to Slovenia for part of my summer, I leapt at the chance.
+So when I had a chance to pack up and travel to Slovenia for part of my summer, I leaped at the chance.

-Our trip into Slovenia began with our stop in the seaside town of Koper, where we got our first up close view of the Adriatic Sea on the drive in from our stay in neighboring Italy.
+Our trip into Slovenia began with our stop in the seaside town of Koper, where we got our first up-close view of the Adriatic Sea on the drive in from our stay in neighboring Italy.
 I had recently had a poor food experience in Milan and was not excited about what had been presented as pizza there, so it took a little extra convincing from our guides that the oceanfront cafe we had stopped at for lunch wouldn’t provide a repeat of that disappointment, I was not let down!
 This was the best pizza I think I have ever had!

 Spending some time by the roughly 27 miles of Slovenia’s coastline, we couldn’t help ourselves, we had to take a quick dip!
-Once in the water it was hard to miss the iridescent purple jellyfish everywhere, a few of our group got out right away when they saw them but they turned out to be harmless and super pretty too!
+Once in the water, it was hard to miss the iridescent purple jellyfish everywhere, a few of our group got out right away when they saw them but they turned out to be harmless and super pretty too!

 Our guides had set up accommodations for us along the way thankfully because there is no way any of us could have found a more picturesque location to stay!
-After our day in Koper we were bused up the mountain to a valley floor blanketed by a vineyard which we walked through with our bags to reach the cottage on the other side of the valley.
-The recently renovated cottage is a historical farmer’s cottage from the site completely re-done with all the modern amenities and hardwood floors and the view across the valley was absolutely stunning!
+After our day in Koper, we were bused up the mountain to a valley floor blanketed by a vineyard which we walked through with our bags to reach the cottage on the other side of the valley.
+The recently renovated cottage is a historic farmer’s cottage from the site completely re-done with all the modern amenities and hardwood floors and the view across the valley was absolutely stunning!
 This would be our new base from which to explore the countryside!

 Our second day in Slovenia was devoted to seeing natural beauty mixed with the history of the people who tamed this area and began with a visit to the historic salt flats in Piran.

 This wide flat stretch of land on the coastline has been worked for hundreds of years producing sea salt for the area and was at one time a source of wealth for the people of Slovenia.
-The declining demand for this labor intensive production method has meant that the salt flats have fallen into disuse and disrepair over the years.
+The declining demand for this labor-intensive production method has meant that the salt flats have fallen into disuse and disrepair over the years.